haghard/docker-compose-akka-cluster/README.md

 ### Implementation idea (Sharding and Replication)

 `akka-cluster-sharding` enables running at most one instance of a particular actor in the cluster, acting as a consistency boundary at any point in time.
 That's exactly what we want.
 Each process knowns its name from the start i.e. (`alpha`, `betta` or `gamma`).
-It uses the given shard name as a cluster role and starts sharding on the nodes that belong that role.
+It uses the given shard name as a cluster role and starts sharding on the nodes that belong to that role.
 Moreover, it allocates only one instance of `DeviceDigitalTwin` per node, as we have one-to-one mapping between the shard and the entity.

 For example, on each node that belongs to `alpha` role, we allocate only one sharded entity.
 Combination of host ip and port is used for shard/entity name, therefore it guarantees